 Keep in mind that your local store might have a better price on nuts.
 I can get peanuts for around $2/lb at my local bulk bin store (much cheaper than on Amazon).

-Get out your food processor and put some some nuts in it.
+Get out your food processor and put some some nuts in it (roasted nuts typically makes the process take a bit less time).
 If you'd like a nut butter blend, you can put multiple kinds of nuts in at the same time.
 Or just stick with one type of nut.
 Totally your call.

 It takes about 3-10 minutes, depending on the nut.
 Peanuts and walnuts are softer and blend into a paste quicker.
-Almonds take a bit longer.
+Almonds and pumpkin seeds take a bit longer.

 At this point you can stir in salt, to taste.
 If you want a chunky nut butter, now is the time to put a handful of nuts in and pulse the machine a few times.